 - When you are covered by a contract that requires the company to contribute to a different benefit program, unless a special authorization credits the service.

 The following sets out the contact numbers based on your status under the ExxonMobil Medical Plan.
-It is your responsibility to contact Benefits Administration with any required notices and address changes.
-If your status is not listed, call ExxonMobil Benefits Administration / Health and Welfare Services for assistance or contact them at email@example.com.
+It is your responsibility to contact the benefits administration entity with any required notices and address changes.
+If your status is not listed, call the ExxonMobil Benefits Service Center.

 Former Exxon or ExxonMobil Employees, Exxon or ExxonMobil Retirees, or their Survivors or their Family Members, who elected and are participating through COBRA, call: